• Skip to primary navigation

 Cybersecurity jobs in Nebraska

-As of 2021, the Bureau of Labor Statistics reported that security analysts in Nebraska were receiving on average $43.03 per hour in compensation and an average annual salary of $89,490.
 These averages run just a little shy of national averages.
-Not surprisingly, Nebraska enjoys a significantly lower cost of living than the average US state, about 10% less.
+Not surprisingly, Nebraska enjoys a significantly lower cost of living than the average US state, about 10 percent less.
 The Omaha area is only slightly more expensive than the average Nebraska town.

 Cybersecurity in Nebraska